- The chance to encounter herds of wild horses

 You start by riding through the medieval town of Arcos de Valdevez towards the national park of Peneda-Geres.
 Wild horses live on these mountain pastures and you will likely spot some during your week.
 You pass through traditional stone mountain villages and on trails through gorse and broom, which are bright with yellow flowers during the spring.

-After lunch in a local tavern, continue riding along sandy trails past the pre-historical remains of ancient civilisations until reaching the Information centre for the national park.
+After a picnic lunch, continue riding along sandy trails past the pre-historical remains of ancient civilisations until reaching the Information centre for the national park.
 Here the horses will stay overnight in forestry nursery fields whilst you are transferred back to the quinta to overnight.
-Dinner is taken in a typical Portugese restaurant in town.
+Dinner is taken at the Quinta, and you can expect a typical Portuguese meal.

 Day 3 3: PENEDA-GERES NATIONAL PARK - FERREIROS - 5 hours ridingValdevez InnAfter breakfast at 8am you are transferred back to the horses to saddle up.
 Ride uphill through the woods of the national park and out onto the open plains.
 As well as the wild horses, the park is also home to deer, wild boar and wolves.

-On arrival at the village of Ferreiros you leave the horses at a farmhouse and transfer back to the quinta for the night and another dinner in Arcos de Veldevez.
+On arrival at the village of Ferreiros you leave the horses at a farmhouse and transfer back to the quinta for the night and dinner.

 Day 4 4: FERREIROS - ARCOS DE VALDEVEZ - 5 hours ridingValdevez InnTransfer back to the horses and at 10am start riding along the typical valley countryside of farm pastures and oak forests.
-Follow the shore of the Vez river, passing fishermen and take lunch beside the river.
+Follow the shore of the Vez river, and reach Arcos de Valdevez where you will have lunch at a tavern.

-Day 5 5: ARCOS DE VALDEVEZ - CORNO DE BICO - 5 hours ridingQuinta Sonho da SearaSet out from the equestrian centre in the opposite direction and into the woods of Corno de Bico - a protected landscape.
+Day 5 5: ARCOS DE VALDEVEZ - CORNO DE BICO - 5 hours ridingValdevez InnSet out from the equestrian centre in the opposite direction and into the woods of Corno de Bico - a protected landscape.
 The forest trails are full of wildlife - foxes, deer, mountain cows, wild horses, wild boar and wolves.
 Lunch is taken in a local tavern in the heart of a small village with only 6 houses and 16 inhabitants!

 After lunch continue riding uphill to a lookout where on a clear day you can see the Atlantic ocean.
 Today you are mostly riding through ancient forest and the trails are ideal for canters.

 Day 8 8: ARCOS DE VALDEVEZ - PORTO - EUROPE - No ridingAfter breakfast you are transferred to Porto airport for your flight home.
 Flights are not included, but we can book them on request.
-Please note that the road transfer is c.
-1 hour so very early flight departures are best avoided if possible.
+Departure is at 10:00 am, aiming to be at the airport for 11:30 - 12:00 noon.

 It is also possible to depart from the Spanish airport of Vigo if preferred, which is also c.
 1 hour away by road.